FallenSG/sample-extension/readme.md

 # Note:
 After [unpacking extension](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/) (from github), go to details of the extension and allow the feature "Allow in Private" for proper working of the extension.
+Please Note that this extension only works on chromium based browser so, browser likes firefox aren't supported.

 ## Purpose:
 Works as a sort of bookmark in private mode of browser.